keisukefukuda/mpienv/README.md

     (...snip...)

-The `autodiscover` command searches several possible locations on your system.
-If you have any idea of location where MPIs are installed, you can specify them:
+The command searches several possible locations on your system.
+If you have any idea of location where MPIs are installed, you can specify them to save time:

     $ mpienv autodiscover path1 path2 ...

-After you find MPI installations on your system, you can register them to `mpienv` command.
+After you find MPI installations on your system, you can register them using `mpienv add` command.

     $ mpienv add /opt/local/bin

-Then, you check if the MPI is added properly:
+Let's check if the MPI is added properly:

     $ mpienv list